ABTSoftware/SciChart.iOS.Documentation/guides/Axis API/Axis Ticks - MajorDelta, MinorDelta and AutoTicks.md

     axis.MajorDelta = 10.FromComparable();
 </div>

+For `SCIDateAxis` the majorDelta and minorDelta should be set with a Date object whose tick value is the desired timespan.

 ## Altering Tick Spacing for the Logarithmic Axis
 `SCILogarithmicNumericAxis` is a special case that need to be mentioning here.
 Due to the exponential nature of this axis type, **MajorDelta** represents the **difference between exponents** of neighbouring major ticks, not between their actual values.
 For instance, having `ISCIAxisCore.majorDelta` = 3 and `ISCILogarithmicNumericAxis.logarithmicBase` = 10 on a `SCILogarithmicNumericAxis` specifies that major ticks and gridlines will be spaced at 10<sup>3</sup> intervals (exponents will be divisors of MajorDelta):